Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Inference without regression adjustment

-\begin{remark}[On~\cref{ACjs}] Intuitively,~\cref{ACjs} roughly says that the proportion of the pairwise differences $(b_{N,j} - b_{N,i})$ falling into small intervals (shrinking at the rate of $N^{-1/2}$) scales with the Lebesgue measure of those intervals.
-Indeed, if $b_{N,j}$'s are realizations from a distribution with density $f_b(\cdot)$ that satisfies $\int_{\mathbb{R}} f_b^2(x)dx<\infty$, then~\cref{ACjs} holds almost surely with $\mathcal{I}_b = \int_{\mathbb{R}} f_b^2(x)dx$ (see~\cref{iid.I_C} in \cref{sec:sometechlem} for a formal statement).
-Not requiring finiteness of moments, this condition holds for many heavy-tailed distributions (e.g., Pareto).
-Moreover,~\cref{lem001} in \cref{sec:sometechlem} shows that~\cref{ACjs} implies \eqref{assumpq}, and consequently the asymptotic null distribution of $t_N$ in \eqref{asymp.null} also holds. \end{remark}
+\begin{remark}[On~\cref{ACjs}] Intuitively,~\cref{ACjs} says that the proportion of the pairwise differences $(b_{N,\,j} - b_{N,\,i})$ falling into small intervals (shrinking at the rate of $N^{-1/2}$) scales with the lengths of those intervals.
+Put differently, it imposes that the control potential outcomes behave, in the limit, as if they were drawn from an absolutely continuous distribution; see also \cref{empirical-assump-1}.
+Indeed, if $b_{N,\,j}$'s are realizations from a distribution with square-integrable density $f(\cdot)$, then~\cref{ACjs} holds almost surely with $\mathcal{I}_b = \int_{\R} f^2(x)dx$ (see \cref{iid.I_C} in \cref{special-cases} for a formal statement).
+Unlike moment assumptions, this condition is satisfied by many heavy-tailed distributions (e.g., Cauchy, Student's $t_\nu$, Pareto and so on.). \end{remark}

-The following theorem is pivotal; it provides the local asymptotic normality for $t_N$ (see~\cref{proof:propo-asy-tauN} for a proof), which will aid us to study the limiting behavior of $\rsnu$.
+The following theorem is pivotal; it provides the local asymptotic normality for $t_N$, which will aid us to study the limiting behavior of $\rsnu$.